zevaverbach/kindchess/README.md

 - sqlite3
 - Python 3.11
 - ./requirements.txt
-  - don't actually need in production
+  - don't actually need in production (maybe switch to a more modern packager)
     - pylint
     - ipython
     - pytest